 Step 14: Remove the Spacer to Sew on Button

 Once the button is firmly in place, you’ll want to secure it with a shank.
+It will help create a firm and easy-to-fasten button.
 First, remove the spacer.

 Step 15: Secure Button with Shank

 Create the shank by poking your needle up through the back, but instead of placing it through a hole pull your thread to the side.

 Step 16: Continue Wrapping Thread Around to Sew on Button